Getting to Know Hawthorn Berry and Its Amazing Health Benefits

-2. Lowers blood pressure for individuals with hypertension
+2. Lowers blood pressure for people with hypertension

 3. Lowers fats and cholesterols in the blood

 Serum lipid profile informs of a person’s risk of developing heart disease.
 You can measure it in almost every standard blood test.
 It is a reliable predictor of whether a person is likely to develop atherosclerosis.
 High triglyceride (TG) levels accompanied with a high level of low-density lipoprotein (LDL) and a low level of high-density lipoprotein (HDL) is associated with a higher risk of atherosclerosis.
 Conversely, a low TG level with a low LDL level and a high HDL level associate with a lower risk of atherosclerosis.
-Hawthorn extract possesses serum lipid-lowering properties and provides potent cardiovascular protective action by lowering TG and LDL levels.
+A hawthorn berry benefit is that its extract possesses serum lipid-lowering properties and provides potent cardiovascular protective action by lowering TG and LDL levels.

 4. Lowers the risk of heart failure